FabienNeibaf/Library/README.md

 # Open Library

 It's a simple library app which let you add your favorite books.
-You can change de read status as you want and maybe remove a book you consider no more relevant from the library app.
+You can change the read status of a book and even remove it if you consider it no more relevant.
 The project is very simplist and is part of microverse curriculum.
-Feel free to contribute to make it better.
+Also, feel free to contribute to make it better.

 # Author